rsrobbins/intricate-art-neural-transfer/README.md

 Create an environment called **art** using Python 3.6 and install the following packages to run the code with minor changes:

 - conda install pillow
+- <s>conda install scipy=0.19.1</s>
-- conda install scipy=0.19.1
+- install scikit-image
 - conda install tensorflow=1.9.0
 - conda install h5py

-You need to install an obsolete version of SciPy and TensorFlow.
+You need to install an obsolete version of TensorFlow.
+I have eliminated the need to install an obsolete version of SciPy.
 I am currently trying to update the code to run on a Jetson Nano.

 ### Try it now